jostylr/event-when/eventwhen.md

 [add](# "js")

 We can add events on to the tracker.
+We allow it to be an array of events passed in or a bunch of strings passed in as parameters.

     function (args) {
         var tracker = this,